qlik-oss/core-website/docs/index.md

 # Home

-Welcome to Qlik Core Beta!
-This beta program gives you early access to Qlik Core, our brand-new plug-and-play developer platform for custom analytics that lets you drop the Qlik Associative Engine into your systems today – and act on your insight tomorrow.

-As you’re aware, beta versions are subject to being less stable than the final version officially released to the general public.
-Therefore, should you decide to participate in this beta program, we do not recommend you run your existing production workloads using Qlik Core.

-If you have questions about Qlik Core Beta use our [Slack channels](http://qlikbranch-slack-invite.herokuapp.com/).
-We would love to get your feedback, how you are using Qlik Core Beta and what we can to do make it better.

-## What is Qlik Core?

 Qlik Core is a development platform built on top of the Qlik Associative Engine.
 With Qlik Core, you can take advantage of the powerful associative indexing engine from Qlik to build your custom data exploration and data visualization solutions.